 4. Corsair HS60 – Best Budget Headset for Rainbox Six Siege

-- Immerse yourself in 7.1 surround sound on PC, creating a multi-channel Audio experience that puts you right in the middle of your game.
+- Immerse yourself in 7.1 surround sound on PC creating a multi-channel audio experience that puts you in the middle of your game

-- Multi-platform compatible* with PC, PS4, Xbox one, switch, and mobile devices via a gold-plated 3.5mm connector.
+- Multi-platform compatible with PC, PS5, PS4, Xbox Series X, Xbox Series S, Xbox one, Nintendo switch and mobile devices via a gold-plated 3.5mm connector

 The Corsair HS60 Pro Surround is an updated version of the Corsair HS60.
 This version has a lot going for it, including comfort levels, solid sound, and excellent build quality.
 It also offers better and more improved fine-tuned drivers, a better microphone and softer memory foam around-ear cups.
 Additionally, the headset comes with a 50mm neodymium driver.

 This headset’s material choices and build quality are absolutely exemplary.
 It comes with memory foam encased within the protein leather outer layer.
 This covering is thick enough to make sure that your ear doesn’t come in contact with the hard flat surface of the driver.
 This is paramount, since having your ear touching the flat surface could lead to discomfort.

 As the headset’s name suggests, it comes with both 7.1 virtual and stereo surround.
 The former is available via a USB Type-A micro sound card that comes with the headset.
 This addition also allows for the seamless interfacing of Corsair’s iCUE software.
 If you decide to use it as a stereo headset, the 50mm drivers will provide an enjoyable bass too.